 The pneumonia vaccine, helps protect you against serious and potentially fatal pneumococcal infections.
 The Superdrug pneumonia vaccination service is available all year round via our Superdrug Health Clinics and is suitable for both adults and children.

 About the vaccine

-- Course: There are two different pneumococcal vaccines.
-Both consist of one dose.
-The nurse of pharmacist will let you know which vaccine is suitable for you.
+- Course: There are three different pneumococcal vaccines.
+All consist of one dose.
+The nurse or pharmacist will let you know which vaccine is suitable for you.

 - Boosters: No boosters required.

 - How it is given: Injection in the upper arm.

 - Side effects: The vaccine can cause mild side effects, for example tiredness, a higher temperature and redness or swelling at the injection site.